Skip to content

 Please be sure that your slashing process can be resolved within the DEALLOCATION_DELAY time window.
 This is the amount of blocks between an Operator queuing a deallocation of stake from an Operator Set for a strategy and the deallocation taking effect.
 This will ensure that the slashing event is carried out for the Operator before their stake is deallocated.

-docs/developers/avs-permissionlesss.md docs/developers/HowTo/avs-permissionlesss.md
+docs/developers/avs-permissionlesss.md renamed to docs/developers/HowTo/avs-permissionlesss.md

 Original file line numberDiff line numberDiff line change